ashang/ocs-url/README.md

 you can get a program selection window when first time to open XDG-URL, and you can choose "xdgurl" as custom URL handler.

-If you can not get program selection window, you need set the xdgurl program as custom URL handler for xdg:// scheme in browser's settings.
+If you can not get a program selection window, you need set the xdgurl program as custom URL handler for xdg:// scheme in browser's settings.

 #### From command-line terminal

-Execute xdgurl program with XDG-URL as argument.
+Execute xdgurl program with argument XDG-URL.

     $ xdgurl "XDG-URL"

 ## XDG-URL

-XDG-URL is a custom URL that represent the install method for desktop stuff.
+XDG-URL is a custom URL that represent the installation method for desktop stuff.

     [scheme]://[command]?[query string]